Leavenworth, Kansas: Points of interest

 Leavenworth has a 28-block historic shopping district, which includes antique shops, restaurants, a brewery and a variety of artisan gift shops.

-Leavenworth is home to the C.W.
-Parker Carousel Museum, listed as one of the "8 Wonders of Kansas Customs" by the Kansas Sampler Foundation.
-The Leavenworth County Historical Society maintains a museum at the Edward Carroll House, a Victorian-era mansion that is open to the public for touring.

 Haymarket Square is a covered lot where a local farmer's market takes place from May to October.

 Parks and recreation

 The Leavenworth Parks and Recreation Department maintains a system of more than 25 public parks as well as Riverfront Community Center, which includes an indoor cardio room and pool, and Wollman Aquatic Center.
 An off-leash dog park near the Dwight D. Eisenhower Veterans Affairs Medical Center was built with public donations in 2010.

 Government

 Leavenworth is a city of the first class with a commission-manager form of government.
 The city commission is the city's governing body and consists of five members, including the mayor and the mayor pro-tem.
 It sets city policies, adopts the city government's annual operating budget, and appoints city boards, commissions, and officials, including the city manager.
 Commissioners are elected to either four-year or two-year terms; one is appointed to serve as mayor, and another to serve as mayor pro-tem.
 The commission meets on the second and fourth Tuesday of each month.
 The city manager is the city's chief executive, responsible for the day-to-day administration of the city government.
 The manager supervises all city government departments and employees, prepares and proposes the annual operating budget, and recommends policies to the city commission.

 As the county seat, Leavenworth is the administrative center of Leavenworth County.
 The county courthouse is located south of downtown at 4th and Walnut streets, and all departments of the county government base their operations in the city.

 Leavenworth lies within Kansas's 2nd U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is in the 5th district of the Kansas Senate and the 40th, 41st, and 42nd districts of the Kansas House of Representatives.

 The United States Department of Veterans Affairs operates the Dwight D. Eisenhower Veterans Affairs Medical Center in Leavenworth as part of its Eastern Kansas Health Care System.
 The Medical Center includes a Consolidated Mail Outpatient Pharmacy (CMOP), part of an initiative to provide mail-order prescriptions to veterans using automated systems at strategic locations throughout the United States, as well as the Central Plains Consolidated Patient Account Center (CPAC), a billing and collection agency.